EnigmaCurry/d.rymcg.tech/peertube/README.md

 This will ask you to enter the domain name to use.

+To use Peertube's livestreaming, you have to enable either the RTMP or RTMPS Traefik entrypoint.

 ### Authentication and Authorization

 Running `make config` will ask whether or not you want to configure